mvdh7/calkulate/docs/inputs.md

 ## Titration files

 Each titration file is a text file containing the measurements of the solution carried out during a titration.
 The file should contain data in columns, where each row represents a measurement after a separate titrant addition.
-There must be at least three columns, containing:
+There must be at least three columns:

   1. The amount of titrant added to the analyte in ml or g.
   2. The EMF measured across the titrant-analyte mixture in mV, or its pH.